How do energy price comparison sites work?

 - Existing supplier? – The calculator needs this information in order to give you comparisons to all the other suppliers.

-- Current tariff? – Same again, this is needed to know what you are paying now, so it can compare and give you a list of alternatives, and show you the differences + or – between tariffs.
+- Current tariff or Plan name? – Same again, this is needed to know what you are paying now, so it can compare and give you a list of alternatives, and show you the differences + or – between tariffs.

 - How do you pay your bills? – Tariffs vary between payment types.
 Usually the costs for monthly direct debit payments are less expensive than quarterly payments.
 But the calculator shows you both prices so you can see the differences.